Fed Up Running the Household? 8 Steps to Make Sure Your Man Steps Up

 This shit needs to change.

-And just in case he’s not on board, studies show that couples who share the housework evenly are happier, more satisfied and have a more regular, fulfilling sex life.
+And just in case he’s not on board, studies show that couples who share the responsibility of running the household are happier, more satisfied and have a more regular, fulfilling sex life.

 There’s plenty of opinion pieces and calls-to-action about gender inequality in running the household, but little practical advice on how to overcome it.

-If you’re tired of doing it all yourself, here’s your step-by-step guide to re-balancing the load in your household.
+If you’re tired of doing it all yourself, here’s your step-by-step guide to re-balancing the load and running the household together.

 PHASE 1: SKETCH IT OUT